 CUA50415 Diploma of Live Production and Technical Services

-Through this course, you will gain the skills and knowledge to implement lighting, sound and vision designs, operate equipment and plan and conduct the bump-in and bump-out of productions.
+This course equips you with the skills and knowledge to implement lighting, sound and vision designs, operate equipment and plan and conduct the bump-in and bump-out of productions.

 Training is industry-driven with content delivered by practising professionals and guest tutors from the entertainment arts industry.The course is supported by Opera Australia and Foundation Theatres, and includes site visits to a range of Sydney venues including Sydney Theatre Company, Sydney Opera House and Sydney Lyric Theatre.

 Assessments take place throughout the course, allowing you to build on the skills you develop.

 Classes are practical, providing you with a hands-on approach to learning.
-As part of the course, you undertake an industry placement to enable you to develop contacts and an area of specialisation.
+As a key part of the course, you will also undertake an industry placement, enabling you to develop networks and pursue an area of specialisation.

 About the course